 - Wyland Gallery

 If you only stop at one art gallery on your Key West trip, make it this one.
-Ever since I saw his first mural, I’ve been a fan of world-renowned marine life artist Robert Wyland or, “Wyland” as he’s better known.
-From his Whaling Walls series across the country to his life-like sculptures, he is one of the greatest artists of our time.
-You may have seen his larger than life murals of under the sea life gracing the side of buildings.
+I’ve been a fan of world-renowned marine life artist Robert Wyland (or, “Wyland” as he’s better known), ever since my mom introduced me to him.
+His large scale paintings are absolutely beautiful, from his Whaling Walls series across the country to his life-like sculptures.
+A big bonus to visiting his gallery is…you never know if the artist himself will be in the gallery.
+What a treat.
+He truly is one of the greatest artists of our time.
+You may have even seen his larger than life murals of under the sea life gracing the side of buildings.

 Romantic Key West Activities